What is a diode? Describe the theory of diode operation. What is the application of it?

 What are the types of diode?
 List them and draw their symbol.

 Diode: When a p-type semiconductor and an n-type semiconductor are joined, the device is known as a diode.
 It has two terminals known as electrodes, one electrode each from p‐region and n‐region hence called diode (Di + electrode).
+A diode is an electrical component that allows current to flow in one direction only.
+It is made of two terminals, called the anode and the cathode, separated by a thin layer of material called the barrier.
+When voltage is applied to the diode, electrons flow from the cathode to the anode, allowing current to flow.

 In the symbol of a diode, an arrowhead indicates the conventional current direction when it is forward biased.
 A diode allows current to flow in only one direction.